-One of the most significant drawbacks of building a sales funnel is that you have to commit resources to set it up and then measure it along the way.
-If you’re thinking of adding a sales funnel to your eCommerce site, consider that it may be a significant investment and that the return may be visible later.
+One of the most significant drawbacks of building a sales funnel is that you must commit resources to set it up and then measure it along the way.
+If you're thinking of adding a sales funnel to your eCommerce site, consider that it may be a significant investment and that the return may be visible later.

 However, if your goal is to maximise profits and increase sales, it may be worth the investment.